-While every story about the evolution of community television is community-centric, the story of WPAA-TV and Community Media Center, as a place for people in Wallingford CT to produce media, is quite peculiar.
-In fact, the storied history and continued existence of WPAA-TV as a local resource is not something to be taken for granted.
+The continued existence of WPAA-TV as a local resource is not something to be taken for granted.
 In 2019, the cable industry lobby threats were national.
-In 2022-23, they are statewide.
+In 2022-23, they were statewide.
 In Wallingford, the survival challenges date back to 1993 and have been ongoing.

 A Public Space – A Permanent In-Town Home

 On Dec.
 29, 2009, after more than a two‐year effort to acquire 41 So.
 Main St., alongside Town Hall, WPAA‐TV purchased a different in‐town property at 28 So.
-Orchard St. The adaptive renovation of the 1924 So Orchard St cow barn became the focus of WPAA’s barn‐raising strategic plan.
-The effort was spearheaded by a handful of blue-collar volunteers with children interested in technology.
+Orchard St. The adaptive renovation of the 1924 So Orchard St. cow barn became the focus of WPAA’s barn‐raising strategic plan.
+The effort was spearheaded by a handful of blue-collar volunteers whose children were interested in media production technology.
+This strategy makes WPAA-TV one of the most sustainable independent community media resources in CT.
+No local or state tax dollars fund WPAA, it is the people’s place.

-WPAA‐TV’s 2010 Annual Community Access Provider Report recorded contributions of $88,771.38 and 2,281 hours of volunteer service.
-By 2015, when the final phases of building & property renovations were complete, volunteer service hours dedicated to barn‐raising exceeded 4,000.
+Our 2010 Annual Community Access Provider Report recorded 2,281 in-kind hours valued conservatively at $88,771.38.
+When the final phases of building & property renovations were completed in 2015, volunteer service hours dedicated to barn‐raising exceeded 4,000.
 Property acquisition enabled the creation of a performance and community meeting space.
-Concurrently, the convergence of media and the emergence of many digital media platforms forced a re‐examination of operational methods and purpose.
-The financing of the building concluded in March Go to About to see where this history has taken us.
+By March 2020 WPAA-TV owned the property debt-free.

 Wallingford’s Story Begins in the Public Library